-There are 58 species of oaks found in the U.S. with twelve being native to Iowa: black oak, blackjack oak, bur oak, chinkapin oak (left), dwarf chinkapin, northern pin oak, pin oak, post oak, red oak (below right), shingle oak, swamp white oak, white oak (far left).
+There are 58 species of oaks found in the U.S. with twelve being native to Iowa: black oak, blackjack oak, bur oak, chinkapin oak, dwarf chinkapin, northern pin oak, pin oak, post oak, red oak (below), shingle oak, swamp white oak, white oak (above).

 North American oaks are divided into two groups: white oaks, which have leaves with rounded lobes, and red oaks with pointed, bristle-tipped lobes.
 The acorns of white oaks mature in one growing season; the acorns of red oaks take two years.

 The black oak is, confusingly, in the red oak family.
 It is also referred to as the yellow-bark oak and was used in colonial days as a dyestuff.
 The inner bark of the black oak is bright orange-yellow, and can be used fresh or dried and powdered, to produce yellow dyed woolens, cottons, and linens.